timburr1/timburr1.github.io/games.md

 You can look at my Magic: the Gathering decks [here](https://deckbox.org/users/timburr), if you are into that sort of thing.

-I'm also getting into Warhammer 40k a little bit; my latest tournament list is [here](40kArmies/BattleBros_6-2-18.html), and [this](40kArmies/KillTeam.html) is my first Kill Team list.
+I'm also getting into Warhammer 40k a little bit.
+I just play Tyranids rn, there is a 1200pt. list [here](40kArmies/tyranids_1200.html), and [this](40kArmies/KillTeam.html) is my first Kill Team list (100pts.)
 Serve the Hive, feel the groove, I control the way you move...